cvxgrp/scs/README.md

 Type `help scs_direct` at the Matlab prompt to see its documentation.

 SCS can be used in conjunction with [CVX](http://cvxr.com).
-You can select the scs solver with CVX as follows:
+You can use SCS with CVX as follows:

     >> cvx_solver 'scs'
     >> cvx_begin